-I love this homemade orange marmalade recipe from scratch.
+I love this homemade orange marmalade recipe from scratch and the fruit marmalade recipe ideas below.

 EASY ORANGE MARMALADE FROM SCRATCH

 Wash fruit, cut in half, remove seeds and stem end.
 Slice very thin or grind fine.
 For every cup of fruit, add 1-1/2 cups water.
 Let stand overnight.

 Pour into heavy kettle and cook slowly for 1 to 2 hours; or until rinds are tender.
 Let sit overnight again.

 Instead of the orange marmalade recipe, interchange the 4 oranges for lemons and the lemon for a orange and make homemade Lemon Marmalade.
 Refreshing.